 An often-used tool to repair intellectual boundaries in codependents is journal writing.
-It is important, particularly for adult children of alcoholics, to take time each day to write their daily perceptions of events -- what they like and dislike, and what they desire.
+It is important, particularly for adult children of abusive &/or chemically dependent families, to take time each day to write their daily perceptions of events -- what they like and dislike, and what they desire.